-After mercilessly slaughtering an entire army of hobbes, Skye, the princess of Albion, and her mentor Walter walked out of the cave into the open air, a marshy swamp under their feet.
+After mercilessly slaughtering an entire army of Hobbes, Skye, the princess of Albion – along with her mentor, Walter, walked out of the cave into the open air, a marshy swamp under their feet.
 They were in Mourningwood.
-The pair were recruiting allies to help them lead a rebellion and throw Skye's eldest brother, Logan, off of the throne.
-It had seemed that Logan would make an excellent ruler, he most definitely had the arrogance, plus he also had the brains to make the right decisions that would benefit Albion the most.
-No one had forseen him being the cause of the country's downfall, him being a tyrant and introducing child labour to help the rise of the industrial revolution.
-He needed to be stopped.
+The pair were recruiting allies to help them lead a rebellion and throw Skye's eldest brother, Logan, off the throne.
+It had seemed that Logan would make an excellent ruler, he most definitely had the arrogance, as well as the brains to make decisions that would benefit Albion the most.
+No one had foreseen him being the cause of the country's downfall and introducing child labour to help the rise of the industrial revolution.
+He was a tyrant and needed to be stopped.

-"I hope the people we are looking for are still alive" Walter spoke up, a nervous tone lacing his voice.
+"I hope the people we are looking for are still alive," Walter said, a nervous tone lacing his voice.

-Skye was confused.
-What was the point in trekking through a colossal cavern full of hobbes in order to seek out some people who aren't alive?
+'I bloody well hope so too' Skye thought.
+'What's the point in trekking through a colossal cavern full of smelly Hobbes in order to seek out some people who aren't alive?'
 "Why wouldn't they be?"
 She asked.

-"Because, come nightfall, Mourningwood is one of the most dangerous places in Albion" He replied.
+"Because, come nightfall, Mourningwood is one of the most dangerous places in Albion."

-Gruesome images of hollowmen and other dangerous creatures plagued her mind.
-She'd grown up inside the castle, so the closest she had gotten to these ghastly beasts were pictures in storybooks.
-Well up until now of course.
-Even though she'd just been through a full cave of hobbes, the thought of being in Mourningwood at nightfall terrified her.
-Skye tried her best to hide her troubling thoughts from Walter, as she didn't want him to think she wasn't capable of carrying out this quest, or even worse, incapable of becoming queen.
+Gruesome images of Hollowmen and other dangerous creatures plagued her mind.
+She'd grown up inside the castle, the closest she'd ever gotten to these ghastly beasts were pictures in storybooks.
+Well, up until now of course.
+Despite having just fought their way through a filthy cave of Hobbes, the thought of being in Mourningwood at nightfall absolutely terrified her.
+Skye tried her best to hide her troubling thoughts from Walter - she didn't want him to think she wasn't capable of carrying out this quest, or even worse, incapable of becoming queen.
 She was expected to do all these quests without difficulty, because of the fact she was a hero.
 Just like her father, who died along with her mother when Skye was fifteen.

-The wooden gates, considerable in size, groaned as they opened and the two walked inside the fort.
+The shoddy wooden gates, quite considerable in size, groaned as they opened and the two walked inside the fort.

-They were greeted by two men, one with a large mustache and a blonde haired soldier with a hint of a smirk on his face.
+They were greeted by two soldiers, one with a large moustache, and the other with a hint of a smirk painted on his face.

 "I came here looking for you," Walter replied, his face then turning serious.
 "I have a proposition."

 "You came all this way to proposition us?
-And I thought you were here to save us from the legions of the damned" The other soldier said, the one with the smirk plastered on his face.
+And I thought you were here to save us from the legions of the damned" The other soldier said, his smirk growing wider.